Marshin4512/Year-12-Martin-Comp-Sci/README again.md

 -Player will navigate a maze/maze like building solving puzzles on the way, these puzzles get progressively harder and harder.
 Some will be easy, some may involve running from enemies.

+ Code is the code, deliverable 3 is testing.